stfc/cloud-docker-images/cloud-chatops/INSTALL.md

 - Documentation on how to create a GitHub personal access token can be found [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).<br>

-### Deployment:
+### Deployment Options:

-The application can be run from a Docker image or source code.
-(Assuming running from project root)<br>
+The application can be run from a Docker image, source code or Kubernetes<br>

 #### Dependencies:
 * If running from a Docker image, ensure Docker is installed (see [installation guide](https://docs.docker.com/engine/install/)) and the user account is in the relevant docker users group
 * If running the application from source, ensure Python 3.10 or higher is installed.
 The full list of required python packages can be found in [requirements.txt](requirements.txt)<br>
+* If running on Kubernetes, this documentation only describes how to apply a deployment.
+You will need a cluster already set up.

+> **_NOTE:_** Commands below assume you are in the cloud-chatops folder in the project.

 #### Docker image:

 You can build the image locally or pull from [STFC Harbor](https://harbor.stfc.ac.uk/harbor/projects/33528/repositories/cloud-chatops).<br>
 Note: If you are pulling the image you will need to specify a version tag.
 The latest version can be found in [version.txt](version.txt)<br>